Martyrs' Day (India): 30 January

 Martyrs' Day is recognised nationally on 30 January to mark the assassination of Mahatma Gandhi in 1948, by Nathuram Godse.

 On Martyrs' Day the President, the Vice President, the Prime Minister, the Defence Minister, the Chief of Defence Staff and the three Service Chiefs gather at the samadhi at Raj Ghat memorial and lay wreaths decorated with multi-colour flowers.
 The armed forces' personnel blow bugles, sounding the Last Post.
 The inter-services contingent reverse arms as a mark of respect.
 A two-minute silence in memory of Indian martyrs is observed throughout the country at 11 am.
 Participants hold all-religion prayers and sing tributes.

 Other recognised dates

 15 February

-In 2022, the government of Bihar recognised 15 February as a Martyrs' Day (Shahid Diwas) in memory of 34 freedom fighters killed by the Indian Imperial Police in Tarapur during hosting Indian Flag on 15 February 1932.
+In 2022, the government of Bihar recognised 15 February as Martyrs' Day (Shahid Diwas) in memory of 34 freedom fighters killed by the Indian Imperial Police in Tarapur during the hoisting of an Indian Flag on 15 February 1932.